applied-systems-biology/jipipe-website/content/documentation/data_flow.md

 +++
+title = "Batch pipelines"
-title = "How data is processed" description = "Explains the concepts behind the ACAQ5 data model.
-We suggest that you read this section." weight = 50 type="page" creatordisplayname = "Ruman Gerst" creatoremail = "ruman.gerst@leibniz-hki.de"
+description = "Explains basic concepts about how data is processed within ACAQ5.
+We really recommend to take a look at this documentation." weight = 10 type="page" creatordisplayname = "Ruman Gerst" creatoremail = "ruman.gerst@leibniz-hki.de"